Do not read this caption. It is a trap that will kill you.

 In Konami's Noah's Ark, the entire wildlife except the selected 7 animals whom you must rescue don't greet you well.
 The animals include giant snails, spiders, giant frogs, penguins, fish, jellyfish, birds, scorpions, giant Asteroids Monster lizards, kangaroos, ostriches and dolphins.
 A lot of them can shoot projectiles at you.

 Other enemies are weirder like water plugs, deadly ice cubes, flying tigers, squares that fall from the sky, volcanic debris and mummies.
 Some hazards too like spikeballs and cacti that is deadly on touch.

 There are also indigenous people like Native Americans, Romans, Aborigines, Inuits (who are surprisingly on Antarctica), Incas and Japanese.
 Some who use magic against you.

 As for the bosses, the stage end boss is a water plug.
-For chapter bosses, in order, there is a giant sea bass, giant spider hanging from the sky, a South American-styled sun god symbol, giant lobster, killer snowman, giant hornet and satan.
+For chapter bosses, in order, there is a giant sea bass, a giant spider hanging from the sky, a South American-styled sun god symbol, giant lobster, killer snowman, giant hornet and Satan.

 Wide Open Sandbox

 In Super Scribblenauts, you can litteraly make anything want to kill you by adding an adjective like "angry" or "evil" when spawning it.
 You can get killed by something like an angry pancake or an evil bathtub.
 They're not very dangerous but they will display an "angry" emotion and try to jump at you and do their best to harm you.